GPrendi30/sand/README.md

 [*Solaro Giacomo*](https://github.com/Solargi)

 ### Idea
  A web app built on web-technologies that integrates analytics with web3 assets and lets you track your favourite NFTs and cryptos in real time.
-Chat with friends in private chat, or in dedicated waiting rooms where you connect with other ?people with same interesets.
+Chat with friends in private chat, or in dedicated waiting rooms where you connect with other people with same interesets.

 ### Features
 * Real-time app